As an Amazon Associate we earn from qualifying purchases.

 Roast potatoes and vegetables are probably the two most common sides for your roast chicken dinner.
 You can even add them to the bottom of the pan and cook everything at once to save time and energy.

-We recommend you use a roasting pan and rack but if you do not have one any deep rimmed baking sheet will work fine.
+I recommend you use a roasting pan and rack but if you do not have one any deep rimmed baking sheet will work fine.

 - 1 whole chicken